esanin1/stackoverflow/README.md

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
+No installation is required.
+All the necessary libraries are imported as required in the notebook's cells.

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Stack Overflow data from 2017 to better understand:

-1. How other developers suggested breaking into the field (what education to pursue)?
-2. What factors about an individual contributed to salary?
-3. How bias played a role in the suggestions of developers for how to break into the field?
-4. What was the state of bootcamps for assisting individuals with breaking into developer roles?
-5. How were bootcamps assisting with increasing diversity in tech careers?

-The full set of files related to this course are owned by Udacity, so they are not publicly available here.
-However, you can see pieces of the analysis here.
-This README also serves as a template for students to follow in creating their own project README files.
+My main motivation or this project was to practice the CRISP-DM process , as well as get more hands on experience with in the basic data science techniques including building linear models and interfering the outcomes.
+I leveraged the already familiar from the course work Stack Overflow data from 2017 to answer the following use cases (questions):

+1. What makes one be satisfied with own career?
+Does career satisfaction linked to a country where happiness is the highest (according to some other surveys, the happiest people live in Finland).
+2. Does career satisfaction correlate with the current job satisfaction and salary?
+Is salary (compared to the mean within an individual’s country) the leading factor for an individual’s career satisfaction (one would expect this is the case)?
+3. How does career satisfaction relate to the formal degree?
+How well can we predict career satisfaction based on other related to education data and salary of an individual?

 ## File Descriptions <a name="files"></a>

-There are 3 notebooks available here to showcase work related to the above questions.
-Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
-Markdown cells were used to assist in walking through the thought process for individual steps.
+There is 1 notebook is available here to demonstrate work related to the above questions.
+The notebook has the above questions outlined as sections and is exploratory in analyzing the data pertaining to them.
+Markdown cells were used to provide the necessary level of details and explanations and to explain the purpose of the data analysis flow.

-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).
+The main findings of the code can be found at the post available [here](https://medium.com/***).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
-Otherwise, feel free to use the code here as you would like!

-01/03/2023 Work in progress!
-Happy New Year!
+Credit and my appreciation goes to:

+Stack Overflow for making the wealth the data available.
+The 2017 Survey set is not only encapsulated a very rich data set from the standpoint of business research, but also provide the opportunity to work with different types of data to sharpen one’s programming skills.

+Udacity "Introduction to Data Science" course work materials that provide great insights into the data science techniques as well instrumental code samples code samples.
+I leveraged some in my project (referenced in comments).